 SCHOLARSHIPS & COURSE OFFERINGS

-The Bachelor of Arts in Bluegrass, Old-Time, and Country Music Studies is designed to prepare students to succeed in a wide array of careers.
-Graduates from our program are entertainers, studio musicians, recording artists, songwriters, journalists for trade magazines, artist managers or promoters, road managers, museum managers and curators.
+The Bluegrass, Old-Time, and Country Music Studies Program at ETSU is dedicated to helping students study music from a variety of vantage points and prepare for success in a wide array of careers.
+Graduates from our program occupy positions all throughout the industry, as entertainers, studio musicians, recording artists, songwriters, journalists for trade magazines, artist managers or promoters, audio engineers, road managers, museum managers and curators, and more.
+Coursework is designed to help students experience music deeply, understand its history and culture, and cultivate the ability to express themselves creatively and effectively.

 Requirements and Directions for Applying

-Any full-time or out-of-state student in Bluegrass, Old-Time, and Country Music Studies is eligible for endowed scholarships.
-Only one application is necessary to be considered for all available scholarships.
+Any full-time student in Bluegrass, Old-Time, and Country Music Studies is eligible for the endowed scholarships.
+Only one application is necessary to be considered for all available endowed scholarships.
+In the application, you will submit three videos and respond to questions regarding your future goals and aspirations.
+The amount of the scholarships vary from $50 to more than $10,000.

 Important Note: Part of what will be considered in a scholarship application is the applicant's ability to follow the directions closely.
-Please read and adhere to the following submission guidelines.
+Please read and adhere to the submission guidelines carefully.
+You can preview and fill out the application here.
+Please email firstname.lastname@example.org with any questions.

 About the Scholarships: